shikhar321/reddit-data-extraction-pipeline/README.md

 A Python script to scrape top posts and their comments from a specified Reddit subreddit within a date range, clean the data, and export to an Excel file.

+## Disclaimer

+This tool is intended solely for educational and research purposes.
+Ensure full compliance with Reddit’s Terms of Service, Reddit API policies, and any applicable third-party platform usage rules.
+Always respect rate limits, authentication requirements, and community guidelines.
+Do not use this tool to scrape private, restricted, or user-protected content, and avoid any activity that could disrupt or overload Reddit’s services.

 ## Features

 - Fetches top posts from a subreddit based on score.